blackprogrammer234/CodingChallengeWebApplication/README.md

 ---

 ## Description
-Created simple web application to handle user registration and login feature using several different technologies stack for front-end(reactJs) and back-end development(nodeJs, mongoDB and express)
+Created a simple web application to handle user registration and login feature using several different technologies stack for front-end(reactJs) and back-end development(nodeJs, mongoDB and express)

-This project used the following techologies
+This project used the following technologies
 - React and React-spring for front-end development
 - NodeJs and Express for the back-end development
 - MongoDB for the database